 Your first stop on the search for your beloved discontinued product?
 The internet.
 Scour the discount clearing houses and you may just find what you're looking for.
-Sites like BeautyEncounter.com, BuyMeBeauty.com, Overstock.com, and OverstockCosmetics.com often carry excess stock of products that have been discontinued recently.
+Sites like BeautyEncounter.com, BuyMeBeauty.com, Overstock.com, and OverstockCosmetics.com often carry excess stock of products that have been recently discontinued.

 If you choose to look on sites like eBay or Amazon, make sure you thoroughly check the product.
-Be mindful of expiration dates and product consistency and avoid anything if the formula looks lumpy or the liquid has separated, return the product for a refund.
+Be mindful of expiration dates and product consistency.
+If the formula looks lumpy or the liquid has separated, return the product for a refund.

 Ask your friends.
 Seriously.
 If you really are in love with the product, one of your girlfriends probably tried it herself.
 If you're lucky, she won't be as attached to it and will gladly hand over the coveted cosmetic.
 It also never hurts to make friends with your cosmetic counter sales associate.
 If they've been with the brand for a long time, they may have a personal stock of products that they don't use.
-At the very least, a friendly salesperson might have an old box of samples that can hold you over for a little bit.
+At the very least, a friendly salesperson might have an old box of samples that can hold you over.

 If your take-it-to-the-streets approach fails, turn to the experts.
 Estée Lauder Companies' Gone but Not Forgotten program could have the solution.
 The team will search high and low for any product discontinued in the last 24 months from one of its 18 participating beauty brands (including Clinique, Bumble and Bumble, and MAC).
 There's no guarantee, but if the team's super-sleuths find your favorites, you can purchase up to six products at a time.

 Get It Customized

-Even when you think all hope is lost, it's not.
+Even when you think all hope is lost, we promise you that it's not.
 As long as you save a small amount of the discontinued cosmetic, there are services that can re-create your missing makeup shades.
 Send the specialists at Three Custom Colors a dime-size sample, and they can re-create any color with the same texture and coverage as the original in about three weeks.
 Didn't save the last of your discontinued shade?
 Check the archive.
 TCC has over 10,000 commonly requested replicas already logged in it.